FluidNumerics/research-computing-cluster/docs/source/QuickStart/deploy_with_terraform.rst

 * :code:`RCC_NAME` - The name of your cluster.
 This name is used to prefix the names of resources in your cluster.
 For example, if :code:`RCC_NAME="rcc"`, your controller and login node will be named :code:`rcc-controller` and :code:`rcc-login-1` respectively.
 * :code:`RCC_PROJECT` - This is the your Google Cloud project ID.
 You can obtain your project ID by running :code:`gcloud config get-value project`.
 * :code:`RCC_ZONE` - The `Google Cloud zone <https://cloud.google.com/compute/docs/regions-zones>`_ where you want to deploy your cluster.
 Keep in mind that compute partitions can be placed in multiple zones during or after deployment; this will be covered in the next section of this tutorial.
 * :code:`RCC_MACHINE_TYPE` - The machine type to use for your first compute partition.
 In the next section of this tutorial, we'll cover how to add more partitions before deployment.
+For the RCC-CFD solution, you do not need to set the :code:`RCC_MACHINE_TYPE` variable.
 * :code:`RCC_MAX_NODE` - The maximum number of nodes to support in the first compute partition.

 In the example below, we've configured a cluster named :code:`rcc` to be deployed in :code:`us-west1-b` with 10x :code:`c2-standard-8` compute nodes in the first partition.